Updated August 25, 2020.

 When Google started blocking keyword data in search results, Google claimed that it was to protect the privacy of searchers who were signed in to Google.
 They also specifically said that "the change will affect only a minority of your traffic."
-However, there is no reason why SSL search would prevent the reporting of keyword data (which is still found in AdWords), and today, essentially 100% of all keyword data is now "not provided."
+However, there is no reason why SSL search would prevent the reporting of keyword data (which is still found in Google Ads), and today, essentially 100 percent of all keyword data is now "not provided."

 The way the web is supposed to work, Google wouldn't pass the keyword data forward unless it were to a secure site.
 By default, this would have meant that webmasters could still access the keyword data if they just switched their sites to be encrypted.
 This would have encouraged webmasters to encrypt their sites, which in turn would have made the entire web a more secure place.